stephenwashington/willthisbegood/README.md

 #WILL THIS BE GOOD

-willthisbegood.website is a singe-page website that tells you if John Barnes things will be good.
+willthisbegood.website is a singe-page website that tells you if certain thing will be good.
 All opinions are final unless they are changed.

-Be sure to check back every day for John Barnes' latest opinions.
+This website updates daily.
+To complain about the website, email minervaheavyindustries@gmail.com.
+To complain about the opinions, tweet [@badpun](https://twitter.com/badpun)